VC-Mian/AI_VTuber/README.md

 # AI_VTuber

 This is an AI-powered VTuber that interacts with Twitch viewers in real-time.
-Inspired by Vedal who programed the AI Vtuber on Twutch, Neruo-sama, this project demonstrates the integration of large language models, real-time chat processing, and character animation to create an engaging streaming experience.
+Inspired by Vedal who programed the AI Vtuber on Twitch, Neruo-sama, this project demonstrates the integration of large language models, real-time chat processing, and character animation to create an engaging streaming experience.

 ## Demo [SOON]: